PTRA Investors Have Opportunity to Lead Proterra Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Proterra Inc. ("Proterra" or the "Company") (NASDAQ: PTRA).
+BENSALEM, Pa., Aug.
+16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Proterra Inc. ("Proterra" or the "Company") (NASDAQ: PTRA).

 Class Period: August 2, 2022 – March 15, 2023